BradHutchings/Mmojo-Server/deploy/mac-OS/README.md

-## Deploy Mmojo Server on macOS
+## Deploy Mmojo Server on mac OS
+**THIS SECTION IS IN PROGRESS.**
 ### About this Section
-In this section, you will deploy Mmojo Server on macOS.
+In this section, you will deploy Mmojo Server on mac OS.
 Your Mmojo Server will take advantage of the GPU cores inside your Mac's M-series CPU.

 ---
-### Deploy Mmojo Server on macOS
+### Deploy Mmojo Server on mac OS
 Links to articles here.